 My pack is weighing heavily and painfully on me.
 By midday my feelings of invincibility have morphed into frustration.
 Why am I not more present in this breathtaking landscape?
 How can I stop my mind slipping into a dialogue of bodily complaints?

 I’m carrying too much weight.
-I create a visual inventory of my backpack contents.
-At Kintail I’ll leave behind my Rab Vapourise jacket, my Icebreaker jumper and the small Katherine Stewart book I took for company.
+I create a visual inventory of my backpack contents and decide to leave some non essentials at Kintail: – my Rab Vapourise jacket, my Icebreaker jumper and the small Katherine Stewart book I took for company.
 There’s no time for sentimentality.
-The clarity of this decision brings me relief in the knowledge that tomorrow’s walking won’t feel like this.
+The clarity of this decision brings relief, tomorrow my pack will be lighter.

 To boost my morale further, I set a destination goal for my lunch stop.

 Now I’m slumped on the bench outside Caban Bothy.
-Lunch of oatcakes with a vegetable pate doesn’t interest me.
+My lunch of oatcakes and vegetable pate doesn’t interest me.
 Nor do the numerous cereal bars I carry.
 Typically, I’d have scoffed these down.
-I force some food down me whilst relishing the coffee that I’ve made with my faithful pocket rocket stove.
+I force some food down me whilst relishing the coffee that I’ve made with my faithful MSR pocket rocket stove.
 And the walking continues.

 It’s now 5pm and I’m approaching Glenlicht House.
-My shoulders are fused forwards with a tight achy pain and my feet feel arch less.
-I feel my body silently scream at the friction each step creates.
+My shoulders are fused forwards with a tight achy pain and my feet feel archless.
+My body silently scream at the friction each step creates.